syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 ![Day-View](Getting-Started_images/Basic-View_img1.png)

 ## Week View
-`WeekView` is to view all week days of a particular week.
+`Week` view is to view all week days of a particular week.
 Appointments will be scheduled in the corresponding timeslots on the basis of the week dates.

 {% tabs %}
 {% highlight xaml %}